stts-se/wikispeech-lexdata/nb-no/nst/README.md

 Update 2017-09-26: removed lines with GARB tags
 Update 2017-11-14: new line format
 Update 2018-02-06: added sql dump for faster imports
+Update 2018-06-18: new sql dumps for new database schema (with comments and tags)

 ---